Rental Property Calculator

 Our rental income calculator accounts for both your up-front investment (down payment, closing costs, initial renovations) and your ongoing costs.
 And not just obvious costs like property taxes and landlord insurance, but the nagging expenses that pop up periodically in the real world: vacancy rates, ongoing maintenance and repairs, property management fees.

-Start playing around with it!
+Start playing around with our real estate ROI investment calculator!
 Enter numbers and see what happens.
 But we recommend including a vacancy rate of at least 6% and significant annual repair and maintenance expenses.
 Most landlords ignore CapEx at their own peril.

 We also recommend including property management expenses, even if you’re managing the rental unit yourself your time has value, too!